ScottPlot/ScottPlot.NET/content/cookbook/5/Styling.Palette.md

 ---
-Title: Palettes - ScottPlot 5.0 Cookbook
+Title: Palettes - ScottPlot 5 Cookbook
-Description: A palette is a set of colors, and the Plot's palette defines the default colors to use when adding new plottables.
-ScottPlot comes with many standard palettes, but users may also create their own.
+Description: A palette is a set of colors, and the Plot's palette defines the default colors to use when adding new plottables. https://scottplot.net/cookbook/5/palettes/ displays all palettes included with ScottPlot.
-URL: /cookbook/5.0/Styling/Palette/
+URL: /cookbook/5/Styling/Palette/
-BreadcrumbNames: ["ScottPlot 5.0 Cookbook", "Styling Plots", "Palettes"]
+BreadcrumbNames: ["ScottPlot 5 Cookbook", "Styling Plots", "Palettes"]
-BreadcrumbUrls: ["/cookbook/5.0/", "/cookbook/5.0/Styling", "/cookbook/5.0/Styling/Palette"]
+BreadcrumbUrls: ["/cookbook/5/", "/cookbook/5/Styling", "/cookbook/5/Styling/Palette"]
-Date: 2025-01-26
+Date: 2025-10-11
-Version: ScottPlot 5.0.55
+Version: ScottPlot 5.1.57
-Version: ScottPlot 5.0.55
+Version: ScottPlot 5.1.57
-SearchUrl: "/cookbook/5.0/search/"
+SearchUrl: "/cookbook/5/search/"
 ShowEditLink: false
 ---